Access Living Vaccine Town Hall, Immigration Victory, Police Use of Force Webinar, Transition Advocacy, and Chicago Taxi Access

 Friday, January 29: Use of Force Webinar:

 The community working group to reform use of force policies at the Chicago Police Department is having a webinar this Friday, January 29, from 6-8:30 pm Central.
-Access Living’s Disability and Incarceration Policy Analyst, Janet Horne, is part of the working group and will be a panelist.
+Access Living’s Disability and Incarceration Policy Analyst is part of the working group and will be a panelist.
 Webinar registration is free and can be found at this link.
 The webinar will include members of the working group, comprised of community organizers, impacted people, and lawyers representing plaintiff’s on the lawsuits that led to the current Chicago Police Department consent decree.

 Illinois Transition Age Students Advocacy: